-- Our academic staff combine enthusiastic teaching with world-class research in the Biomedical Sciences.
-With over 60 principal investigators and their teams specialising in Cancer Research and Cell Biology, Population Sciences research and translational technologies.
+- Our academic staff combine enthusiastic teaching with world-class research in the Biomedical Sciences, including cardiovascular disease, eye disease, diabetes, respiratory disease, and public health.
+We also have over 60 principal investigators and their teams specialising in Cancer Research and Cell Biology, Population Sciences research and translational technologies.

 - The School continues to score highly in the National Student Survey for student experience.

 - Up to 12 prizes are available as an added incentive to our students from 1st to 3rd year, awarded for top performances in individual modules and overall degree performances.
 This includes prizes awarded from the professional bodies (Physiological Society, Pharmacological Society).

 I thoroughly enjoyed my Human Biology course.
 With the range of modules available, I was given the opportunity to tailor my degree, giving me the good foundation and knowledge to benefit me most for my chosen career.
 I found this kept me engaged, challenged and allowed me to learn about topics that interested me.
 As a mature student, I found the support network within Queen’s exemplary which allowed me to meet my full potential.

 Introduction The Human Biology degree at Queen’s is underpinned by the core disciplines of Anatomy, Microanatomy and Physiology (the study of the function of the human body).
 In addition, it provides a solid foundation in Mammalian Biochemistry, Genetics, Molecular Biology, and Microbiology.
 Stage 1 Students must take the following three compulsory modules:

 Molecular Basis of Life (nature of biomolecules with emphasis on amino acids, proteins, DNA structure and basic experimental techniques)